I visited a Target store for the first time while on vacation through Minnesota with my family in the 1980s.

 My experience with past clients who have used Frooition is that their listing descriptions frequently experience slow load times.
 A video I took when collecting material for this article a year ago, recorded a server lag for Target’s Frootion-served template of 67 seconds.

 I am fairly certain that my recording, which was taken viewing the details of a sold listing page, was affected by the demands of my screen-sharing software.

 Regardless, Target’s listing templates were observably out of compliance, adding to its other SEO woes and unquestionably reeking havoc on conversions.

-It’s honestly pretty hard to fathom why a successful American retailer like Target would completely shut down a vital sales channel like eBay, the second largest marketplace in the world.
+It’s honestly pretty hard to fathom why a successful American retailer like Target would completely shut down a vital sales channel like eBay, the second largest online marketplace in the world.

 Unless, of course, it simply wasn’t performing.
 And clearly Target’s eBay store wasn’t.